aang114/COVID-19-in-Singapore/README.md

 ![image](readme%20pictures/5.png)

 6. create_number_of_cases_table.py: Reformats the Table by having the column labels equal the “Dates of Confirmation” (in ascending order) and the row labels equal the different “GRC” regions.
-Therefore, for example: the number of cases at GRC X on Date Y can be found by looking at (GRC X, Date Y) in the table.
-The reformatted Table should look like this:
+Therefore, for example: the number of cases at GRC X on Date Y can be found by looking at (GRC X, Date Y) in the table

 ![image](readme%20pictures/6.png)